TritonDataCenter/sdc-cloudapi/docs/index.md

 You can use the `--name` flag to name your instance; if you do not specify a name,  Triton will generate one for you.  `--image` is the `id` of the image you'd like to use as the new instance's base.  `--package` is the `id` of the package to use to set instance dimensions.
+For the `triton` command, you can also pass the name of the image or the package instead of their id.

 Retrieve the status of your new instance by: